wdcampbell3/tools-hub/_START-HERE.md

    - **Server-side**: Under Project Settings → Service accounts → Generate new private key and download the JSON with the values.
 5. Update `.env.local` with these values (see `.env.example` for the required fields).

+### 3. Setup Cloudinary (Optional, for hosting and optimizing non-UI images, user uploads, etc)

+1. Go to [Cloudinary Console](https://cloudinary.com) and create a new account.
+2. "Go to API Keys" and click "Generate new API Key".
+3. Copy your API Key, API Secret, and Cloud Name.
+4. Update `.env.local` with the provided environment variables (see `.env.example` for the required fields).

-### 3. Setup Stripe
+### 4. Setup Stripe (Optional, for taking payments)

 1. Create a [Stripe account](https://stripe.com).
 2. Get your [Secret API key](https://dashboard.stripe.com/test/apikeys) and add it to `PRIVATE_STRIPE_API_KEY` in `.env.local`.
 3. Create your products in Stripe Dashboard.
 4. Update `src/routes/(marketing)/pricing/pricing_plans.ts` with your Stripe product/price IDs.

-### 4. Deploy to Netlify
+### 5. Deploy to Netlify (Optional, for hosting your website)

 1. Push your code to a GitHub repository.
 (Create the repo on GitHub first, then just ask the AI to push the code to the repo by providing the repo URL)
 2. Log in to [Netlify](https://www.netlify.com).
 3. Click "Add new site" → "Import an existing project".
 4. Select your GitHub repository.
 5. In "Build settings", the defaults (Base directory: `/`, Build command: `npm run build`, Publish directory: `build` or `public`) usually work, but SvelteKit's adapter-auto handles this.
 6. **Crucial**: Add your environment variables in Netlify (Site configuration → Environment variables).
 Add all keys from your `.env.local`.
-NOTE: you can copy the values from your `.env.local` file and paste them into Netlify. (just remove any comments, just keep the key-value pairs) ALSO, after importing make sure to check the "Secret values" box for all PRIVATE_ variables.
+NOTE: you can copy the values from your `.env.local` file and paste them into Netlify. (just remove any comments, just keep the key-value pairs) ALSO, after importing make sure to check the "Secret values" box for all PRIVATE variables.

 ## Performance